The Ironing Maidens Present:

 I was delighted to see the celebration of bodies of all shapes and gender expressions throughout the work and was thrilled by the arrival of the drag performer, Rhiannamation (Jay Wymarra), who took the spotlight in the mountainous cardboard landscapes revealing yet another idea of how ‘we made this, and we can change this’.
 She slayed the show with a commentary on white goods and consumerism reflecting back on the experience of being Blak and queer in this stolen country.

-The mesmerising skill of aerialist Asher-Bowen Saunders was another high point, literally as she navigated the hills hoist choreography resting, entangling and climbing as it swung so ferociously swinging and circling across the stage, veering into the lyrics of the musical track was another unexpected highlight which was a welcome scene in the floor show in front of the Hot & Heavy Band - Feat.
-The Ironing Maidens, Tegan Koster Project, Bo Delux and Karina Nolan.
+The mesmerising skill of aerialist Asher-Bowen Saunders was another high point, literally as she navigated the hills hoist choreography resting, entangling and climbing as it swung so ferociously swinging and circling across the stage, veering into the lyrics of the musical track was another unexpected highlight which was a welcome scene in the floor show in front of the Hot & Heavy Band.

 The way the audience was so well guided and trusted to be part of the choreography in several concentric circles and the way the choreographer, Leigh-Anne Vizer so magically and enthusiastically signed everyone up to unknowingly be the global warriors and planet activists for this moment, was the icing on the cake for the show.
 It felt like it gave us the reason we were meant to be there - everything made sense, and I believe it’s for this reason the show, despite the heavy content matter was so hot and I think it will make a massive impact now and in future years to come.